rfmaynard/Accel-MagnetoMeter/README.md

     great tool to use if your are unsure.](https://pinout.xyz/#)

-2. Plug in the female part of the GPIO cables into the Raspberry Pi’s 1,3,5, and 6 pins.
+2. Plug in the female part of the GPIO cables into the Raspberry Pi’s 1,3,5, and 6 pins, based on the chart from pinout.xyz.
 These are the pins we are going to be using for this project.

 3. Using the 8-pin connector that came with the LSM303 sensor, plug it into the breadboard and rest the LSM303 onto it as a placeholder.